PrajwalMasulkar/PrajwalMasulkar/README.md

 📖 Currently Pursuing my Bachelor's in Data Science and Artificial Intelligence from [International Institute of Information Technology, Naya Raipur
 ](https://www.iiitnr.ac.in/).

-👨‍💻 Club Secretary at CipherCell, Infosec club of IIIT Naya Raipur.
+👨‍💻 Club Head at CipherCell, Infosec club of IIIT Naya Raipur.

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.